cadorn/gae-runner/README.md

 See [test-app](http://github.com/cadorn/gae-runner/tree/master/packages/test-app/) for example app.
 To launch use:

-    gae launch --package test-app --build
+    gae launch --package test-app --build --dev

 **NOTE:** *You must be using Christoph Dorn's **experimental** narwhal branch for extra tusk functionality.*

-To deploy launch the app locally once, then use:
+To deploy use:

     tusk package --package test-app build dist